dwarvesf/playbook/operations/email-template/welcome-to-dwarves-update.md

 ---
-title: Welcome to Dwarves Updates
+title: Welcome to dwarves updates
 description: The email template is to announce every updates to the comminity and subscriber.
 date: 2020-01-01
 authors: